kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 that can be in the final triangles; (ii) all `ab`'s that be in the final triangles; and (iii) all `abc`'s, which are the triangles.
 Let's simulate the computation:
  - Step 1: Find all `a`'s.
-Here we will just take all nodes as possible a valujes.
+Here we will just take all nodes as possible a values.
 This is shown under "Step 1" in the above figure.
 - Step 2: For each a value, e.g., a=1, we extend it to find all `ab`'s that can be part of triangles: Here we use the forward index to look up all `b` values for node with ID 1.
 So on and so forth.
 This will generate the